Programs > Brochure

 Costs and Financial Aid

-PIIRS provides generous funding to students admitted to the Global Seminars who receive term financial aid.
+PIIRS provides generous funding to help meet these costs to participants who receive term financial aid.
+Students accepted into a Global Seminar and receive term financial aid will automatically receive funding toward the course fee based on the level of term aid.
 Possibilities for additional financial support may be available through the Student Activities Funding Engine (SAFE).
 Princeton Subsidized Student Loans, available from the Office of Financial Aid, are also highly recommended over charging costs to a credit card.
-Please consult Financing Options for Students and Parents 2016–17, specifically pages 1–2 and Table 3, and contact the Office of Financial Aid for more information.
+Please consult Financing Options for Students and Parents 2017–18, specifically pages 1 to 2 and table 3, and contact the Office of Financial Aid for more information.

-PIIRS Global Seminars are made possible in part by the generous contributions of alumni and friends and ongoing efforts of the Office of Development.
+This seminar is cosponsored by the Paul and Marcia Wythes Center on Contemporary China and generously funded by the Drs.
+Charles C. and Marie S. Yu P83 Global Seminar Fund.
+PIIRS Global Seminars are also made possible in part by the generous contributions of alumni and friends and ongoing efforts of the Office of Development.

 |Dates / Deadlines:|